changeworld/azure-docs.ja-jp/articles/billing-usage-rate-card-partner-solution-cloudyn.md

 <properties
-   pageTitle="Cloudyn は Microsoft Azure Usage API と RateCard API を使用してユーザー向けに ITFM を提供 | Microsoft Azure" description="Microsoft Azure 課金パートナーの Cloudyn が Azure Billing API を製品に統合した独自の事例について説明します。この事例は、Cloudyn for Azure サービスの使用または試用に関心を持っている Azure と Cloudyn のユーザーに特に役立ちます。" services="" documentationCenter="" authors="BryanLa"
+   pageTitle="Microsoft Azure Usage and RateCard APIs Enable Cloudyn to Provide ITFM for Customers | Microsoft Azure" description="Provides a unique perspective from Microsoft Azure Billing partner Cloudyn, on their experiences integrating the Azure Billing APIs into their product.
+This is especially useful for Azure and Cloudyn customers that are interested in using/trying Cloudyn for Azure Services." services="" documentationCenter="" authors="BryanLa"